-Each year, the IHE organizes two different Holocaust Commemoration events in Nebraska:
+Each year, the IHE organizes Holocaust Commemoration events in Nebraska:

 The most fitting way to mark Yom HaShoah (Holocaust Commemoration Day) is as a community.
 This expresses our shared loss – a loss to all of humanity.